jlwakeley/ClassiTag/README.md

 - The classification arguments are not case sensative.
 - Supported image formats: PNG, JPG, JPEG.

-For more information or assistance, please refer to the documentation or contact the project maintainers.
+## Contributing

+Contributions are welcome!
+If you encounter issues or have suggestions, please open an issue or create a pull request.